-(D) Maximum daily contract quantity (in MMBtu);
+(4) Maximum daily contract quantity (in MMBtu);

-(E) Shipper of record; and
+(5) Shipper of record; and

-(F) Whether the Firm Transportation Agreement provides for ratable receipts and deliveries; and
+(6) Whether the Firm Transportation Agreement provides for ratable receipts and deliveries; and

-(iii) The following information regarding the storage arrangements:
+(C) The following information regarding the storage arrangements:

-(A) Storage facility name;
+(1) Storage facility name;

-(B) Term of the Firm Gas Storage Agreement (if applicable);
+(2) Term of the Firm Gas Storage Agreement (if applicable);

-(C) Maximum storage quantity owned or contracted under the Firm Gas Storage Agreement (in MMBtu); and
+(3) Maximum storage quantity owned or contracted under the Firm Gas Storage Agreement (in MMBtu); and

-(D) Maximum daily withdrawal quantity (in MMBtu).
+(4) Maximum daily withdrawal quantity (in MMBtu).

-(c) For a Generation Resource to be eligible to receive an FFSS award, the primary Generation Resource and any alternate Generation Resource(s) identified in the FFSS Offer Submission Form shall complete all applicable testing requirements as specified in Section 8.1.1.2.1.6.
+(iii) For a Generation Resource to be eligible to receive an FFSS award, the primary Generation Resource and any alternate Generation Resource(s) identified in the FFSS Offer Submission Form shall complete all applicable testing requirements as specified in Section 8.1.1.2.1.6.
 A QSE representing an FFSSR is allowed to provide the FFSS with an alternate Resource previously approved by ERCOT to replace the FFSSR.

-(d) An offer to provide FFSS is an offer to supply an awarded amount of capacity, maintain a sufficient amount of reserved fuel to meet that awardfor the duration requirement specified in the RFP, and to designate a specific number of emissions hours that will be reserved for the awarded FFSSR in meeting its obligation to perform in the event that FFSS is deployed.
+(iv) An offer to provide FFSS is an offer to supply an awarded amount of capacity, maintain a sufficient amount of reserved fuel to meet at least one deployment at the awarded level for the duration requirement specified in the RFP, and to designate a specific number of emissions hours that will be reserved for the awarded FFSSR in meeting its obligation to perform for at least three deployments during the FFSS Obligation Period, while operating at awarded MW level.
 Reserved fuel, emissions hours, and other attributes, in excess of what is needed to meet the FFSS obligation can be used at the discretion of the QSE as long as sufficient fuel reserves and emissions hours are maintained for the purposes of ERCOT deployment of FFSS.

-(e) Within ten Business Days of issuing FFSS awards, ERCOT will post on the ERCOT website the identity of all Generation Resources that were offered as primary Generation Resources or alternate Generation Resources to provide FFSS for the most recent procurement period, including prices and quantities offered.
+(v) Within ten Business Days of issuing FFSS awards and ERCOT and QSEs representing FFSS Resources executing all FFSS Agreements, ERCOT will post on the ERCOT website the identity of all Generation Resources that were offered as primary Generation Resources or alternate Generation Resources to provide FFSS for the most recent procurement period, including prices and quantities offered.